Isabel Dutaud Nagle Lachaise: Later life and second marriage

-Both Isabel and Lachaise were dance enthusiasts, appreciating the work of artists Ruth St Denis and Isadora Duncan and later Anna Pavlova and Uday Shankar.
-In the early 1910s, Lachaise took a series of photographs of Isabel dancing nude in the woods and lying among the rocks along the Maine coast and he made a couple of stunning gilded dancing figures, representing Isabel doing a "Hindu dance".
+Both Isabel and Lachaise were dance enthusiasts, appreciating the work of artists Ruth St Denis—he created several bronze statuettes (now lost, although two plaster models still exist) of her performing several of her famous roles—and Isadora Duncan, and later Anna Pavlova and Uday Shankar.
+In the early 1910s, Lachaise took a series of photographs of Isabel dancing nude in the woods and lying among the rocks along the Maine coast, and he made a couple of stunning gilded bronze casts of a fanciful dancing figure representing her performing a "Hindu dance."
+Many of Lachaise’s sculptures of women represent variations on an ideal inspired by Isabel, yet, according to him, only a few actually represent her.
+An example of the latter is his unembellished Portrait of My Wife featured in his show at the Brummer Gallery, New York, in 1928.

+After Lachaise's sudden death in October 1935, Isabel spent much of the rest of her life promoting and selling his art and attending to her son, who had become mentally unstable.
+She died September 16, 1957, and was cremated, as had been her husband Lachaise, whose ashes she kept in an urn.

 Foundation

 In 1963, according to Isabel's will, Isabel's great nephew John B. Pierce, Jr. (1925–2006) established the Lachaise Foundation whose mission is to protect, promote and perpetuate the artistic legacy of Gaston Lachaise for the public benefit.